Seattle Storm: Temporary move to the University of Washington

 With Climate Pledge Arena to be closed during its renovation into a venue suitable for the Seattle Kraken of the National Hockey League, the Storm were forced to seek a temporary venue for their 2019 season.
 After considering two suburban venues, ShoWare Center in Kent and Angel of the Winds Arena in Everett, the team announced in August 2018 that its primary home in 2019 would be in the city of Seattle at the University of Washington's Alaska Airlines Arena.
 While the arena was the Storm's primary home during the renovation, there was no guarantee of its availability for Storm playoff games, and some home games were planned to be played at other venues in the region, such as Tacoma Dome, if necessary.
 Since Washington's arena lacks air conditioning, and the WNBA requires that all games be played in air-conditioned venues, portable air conditioning units were used during Storm games.
 The team later announced that five of its 17 regular-season home games in 2019, including the home opener, would be at Angel of the Winds Arena.
-The 2020 season saw the Storm play their games in Bradenton, FL.
+The 2020 season saw the Storm play their games in Bradenton, Florida, due to the COVID-19 pandemic.